How Does Your Company Compare? The Value of Benchmarking Your Risk Management Program

 - Average paid on closed claims with payment (paid on closed claims with payment/number of closed claims with payment)

 - Average paid on closed claims (paid on closed claims /total number of closed claims)

 - Average reported (reported losses/number of reported claims)

 - Costs per exposure unit (losses/number of exposures)

 - Percentage of paid losses on known claims (paid losses/reported losses)

 Creating Value from the Benchmarking Results

-The benchmarking results will showcase loss drivers, which will allow for your organization to prioritize short and long-term goals, identify which claims or divisions to focus on, promote safety and reduce expenses.
-Results can also provide an opportunity to support a request for more revenue to invest in risk management with the goal of reducing total future losses.
+The benchmarking results highlight loss drivers, which allow your organization to focus on short and long-term goals, identify which claims or divisions to focus on, promote safety, and reduce expenses.
+Results also provide an opportunity to support a request for more revenue to invest in risk management to reduce total future losses.

-Ultimately an accurate and well-planned benchmark experiment will answer the question of “How does your insurance risk management program compare?”
+In the end, an accurate and well-planned benchmark experiment answers the question of “How does your insurance risk management program compare?”